 (3) A variation of an authority to conduct a controlled operation may be granted —

-(a) by means of a written document signed by the Commission (a “formal variation of an authority”); or
+(a) by means of a written document signed by the Commission (a formal variation of an authority); or

-(b) by such other means as are available, including (but not limited to) orally in person, by telephone or by 2-way radio (an “urgent variation of an authority”).
+(b) by such other means as are available, including (but not limited to) orally in person, by telephone or by 2-way radio (an urgent variation of an authority).

 (4) A variation of an authority to conduct an integrity testing programme must be granted by means of a written document signed by the Commission.